- 1 beef top sirloin steak (1 pound and 3/4 inch thick)

 - 1/2 cup dry red wine or additional beef broth

-- Preheat oven to 450°.
-Rub steak with pepper.
-In a heavy ovenproof skillet, heat oil over medium-high heat.
-Brown steak on both sides.
-Transfer to oven; roast 4 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+- Rub steak with pepper and salt.
+In a large skillet, heat butter over medium heat; cook steak until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 160°), 6-7 minutes per side.
+Remove from pan; keep warm.

-- Add mushrooms to same pan; cook and stir over medium-high heat until golden brown.
-Add broth and wine, stirring to loosen browned bits from pan.
-Bring to a boil; cook until liquid is reduced by half.
-Thinly slice steak; serve with mushroom sauce.
+- Add mushrooms to pan; cook and stir over medium-high heat until lightly browned.
+Add garlic; cook and stir 1 minute.
+Add broth and wine; bring to a boil, stirring to loosen browned bits from pan.
+Cook until liquid is reduced by half.
+Slice steak; serve with mushroom sauce.
 Yield: 4 servings.

 Full-Bodied Red Wine